Degree: Bachelor of Science (B.Sc.)

 Internship

 The bachelor's degree program in Geoecology includes a 6-week internship, which is usually completed in the 5th semester.
 The internship is completed at a non-university institution and gives you an initial insight into working life.
 You are responsible for finding your own internship.
-Possible internship positions can be found, for example, in the following areas: contaminated sites, waste, soil / soil protection, water / water protection, air / pollution control, nature conservation, landscape planning, exchange processes, climate, alternative energies, environmental consulting, environmental analysis.
+Possible internships can be found, for example, in the following areas: contaminated sites, waste, soil / soil protection, water / water protection, air / pollution control, nature conservation, landscape planning, exchange processes, climate, alternative energies, environmental consulting, environmental analysis.
 At the end, you will complete a short report on your internship.

 Stays abroad